190 - AFFORDABLE HOUSING DENSITY BONUSES AND INCENTIVES15

 A.

 General.
-An application for a Density Bonus, Incentive, waiver or modification of Development Standards shall be acted upon by the Approval Authority.
-The granting of a Density Bonus or Incentive shall not be deemed approval of the entire project, nor to affect or constrain the exercise of discretion for any subsequent approval that may be required for the project.
+An application for a Density Bonus, incentive, waiver or modification of Development Standards shall be acted upon by the Approval Authority.
+The granting of a Density Bonus, incentive, waiver or modification of Development Standards shall not be deemed approval of the entire project, nor to affect or constrain the exercise of discretion for any subsequent approval that may be required for the project.
 No application shall be accepted for a Density Bonus for a Site on which a prior Density Bonus has been approved, unless the Applicant waives any right to proceed with the project as approved with the prior Density Bonus.

 B.